Market Square, Wrocław: Size of the Market Square

+This division was not rigid, and plots could vary in layout.
+Paweł Konczewski simplified these areas into three main sections: the front building, the rear zone, and the utility-storage area.

+By the 19th century, plots had been subdivided into smaller halves and quarters and subsequently recombined, ultimately forming sixty lots, five of which now have dual numbering.
+The south and north blocks initially lacked passageways.
+A passage was opened from Więzienna Street likely in the 13th century, and another passage leading to the then Szubieniczna Street (later St. Dorothy's, now Jerzy Grotowski's Alley) was established in the mid-14th century.
+Similarly, the eastern frontage was later intersected by Kurzy Targ Street.
+In the early 13th century, wooden buildings stood here, and Kurzy Targ Street was designated in the 1250s to connect the Market Square to St. Mary Magdalene's Church.
+Roland Mruczek determined 1481 as the upper limit for setting this street, marking the date when the building at Kurzy Targ No. 5 was erected.
+Another original passage, now built over, existed between Rynek 4 and Rynek 5.

+In 1995, a thorough renovation of the Market Square's pavement was carried out.
+This work uncovered the foundations of the old Great Scales, the original level of the Market Square, and foundations of medieval cloth halls and stalls.
+The project was designed by Róża and Tomasz Myczkowski.

 Buildings on the middle square

 The inner block stands with an alignment which varies by 7° from that of the outline of the square and surrounding street plan.
 The reason for this variation has not been established conclusively.

 A prominent element of the block is the late-Gothic Old City Hall, located on its southern side.
 The structure is one of the city's most recognisable landmarks, particularly for its distinctive eastern facade.
 To the Old Town Hall is adjacent New Town Hall, built in the years 1860–1864.

 At the turn of the 19th and 20th century, two-thirds of buildings in the middle of the square, were demolished and replaced by offices and retail establishments designed in Historicism and Modern styles.

-During the World War II although much of the city was destroyed or damaged, the market did not suffer much damage.
+During World War II, although much of the city was destroyed or damaged, the market did not suffer much damage.
 The square was restored according to the way it looked in the late 18th century, using Baroque and Classicism styles.

 In the buildings on the middle square there are three parallel small streets (Sukiennice, Przejście Żelaźnicze, Przejście Garncarskie) and one perpendicular to them (Zaułek Jerzego Grotowskiego).